 Saving money is the foundation of your financial success.
 Having money saved will provide you with the means to take advantage when necessary.

-Whether it is increasing your net worth or to go for a beautiful vacation or go back to college for a degree or start a new business or even invest in stocks when the market crashes.
+Whether it is increasing your net worth or going for a beautiful vacation or going back to college for a degree or starting a new business or even investing in stocks when the market crashes.

 Basically, there are three essential steps to financial freedom.